rbonifacio/api-evolution/README.md

 ## To run this program

-In Eclipse, you just need to configure a new Run Configuration pointing to the `br.unb.cic.api_evolution.Main` class and set the name of the CSV file used as input.
+Using Eclipse, you just need to configure a new Run Configuration pointing to the `br.unb.cic.api_evolution.App` class and set the name of the CSV file used as input.
 Optionally, you can also specify the output format (as a second argument to the program): either "pl" to Prolog or "csv" to CSV.
 Improvements are welcome.

 ## Output